tidyverse/glue/tests/testthat/_snaps/transformer.md

     Condition
       Error:
       !
 Failed to evaluate glue component {NOTFOUND}
-      Caused by error in `identity_transformer()`:
+      Caused by error:
-      ! argument "envir" is missing, with no default
+      ! object 'NOTFOUND' not found